AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/ims-config-and-admin-console.md

 ![screen_shot_2018-09-18at121056am](assets/screen_shot_2018-09-18at121056am.png)

-#### Logon baseado em IMS {#ims-based-login}
+#### Logon baseado no IMS {#ims-based-login}

-Para outros usuários, o logon com base em IMS pode ser usado assim que o IMS for configurado na instância.
-O usuário primeiro clicará no botão **Fazer logon com a Adobe** , conforme mostrado abaixo:
+Para outros usuários, o logon baseado no IMS pode ser usado assim que o IMS for configurado na instância.
+The user will first click on the **Sign in with Adobe** button as shown below:

 ![image2018-9-18_0-10-32](assets/image2018-9-18_0-10-32.png)